-Lastly, we investigate the translation from audio to 3D holistic body motion represented as a 3D mesh (Figure \ref{fig:teaser}).
-We propose \speechmodelname, the first approach to autoregressively synthesize realistic and diverse body, hand gestures as well as the facial expression of a talking person from speech.
-Motivated by the fact that the face part (i.e.~mouth region) is strongly correlated with the audio signal, while the body and hands are less correlated or even uncorrelated, \speechmodelname designs separate motion generators for different parts and gives each part full play.
+Lastly, we investigate the translation from audio to 3D holistic body motion represented as a 3D mesh (\cref{fig:teaser}).
+We propose \speechmodelname, the first approach to autoregressively synthesize realistic and diverse 3D body motions, hand gestures and facial expression of a talking person from speech.
+Motivated by the fact that the face (i.e.~mouth region) is strongly correlated with the audio signal, while the body and hands are less correlated, or even uncorrelated, \speechmodelname designs separate motion generators for different parts and gives each part full play.
 For the face part, to model the highly correlated nature of phoneme-to-lip motion, we design a simple encoder-decoder based face generator that encodes rich phoneme information by incorporating the pretrained wav2vec 2.0 \citep{baevski2020wav2vec}.
-On the other hand, to predict the non-deterministic body and hands motion, we devise a novel VQ-VAE \citep{van2017neural} based framework to learn a compositional quantized space of motion, which efficiently captures a diverse range of motions.
+On the other hand, to predict the non-deterministic body and hand motions, we devise a novel VQ-VAE \citep{van2017neural} based framework to learn a compositional quantized space of motion, which efficiently captures a diverse range of motions.
 With the learned discrete representation, we further propose a novel autoregressive model to predict a multinomial distribution of future motion, cross-conditioned between existing motions.
-From this, a wide range of motion modes representing coherent poses can be sampled, leading to more realistic motion generation.
+From this, a wide range of motion modes representing coherent poses can be sampled, leading to realistic looking motion generation.

 We quantitatively evaluate the realism and diversity of our synthesized motion compared to ground truth and baseline methods and ablations.
 To further corroborate our qualitative results, we evaluate our approach through an extensive user study.
 Both quantitative and qualitative studies demonstrate the state-of-the-art quality of our speech-synthesized full expressive 3D character animations.